 Amarillo investors usually underwrite taxes, repairs, and vacancy.
-Insurance has quietly become the fourth leg of that stool—and lately it’s the one wobbling.
+However, amarillo rental insurance trends have quietly become the fourth leg of that stool—and lately, it’s the one wobbling.

-In the Texas Panhandle, we live in a world of wind, hail, occasional wildfire risk, and fast-changing rebuild costs.
-Carriers are reacting with price increases, tighter underwriting, and policy changes that can turn a “solid deal” into a thin deal if you don’t catch the details early.
+In the Texas Panhandle, we live with wind, hail, occasional wildfire risk, and fast-changing rebuild costs.
+As a result, carriers are reacting with price increases, tighter underwriting, and policy changes that can turn a “solid deal” into a thin deal if you don’t catch the details early.

-This post is a practical, investor-focused look at the rental property insurance trends we see affecting Amarillo and the broader Panhandle—what’s changing, why it matters, and how to underwrite smarter.
+This post is a practical, investor-focused look at the rental property insurance trends affecting Amarillo and the broader Panhandle.
+We’ll cover what’s changing, why it matters, and how to underwrite smarter before insurance turns your pro forma into decorative fiction.

 For investors, the downstream impacts show up fast:

-- Cash flow drops (sometimes dramatically) at renewal
+- Cash flow drops, sometimes sharply, at renewal

 - Escrows jump mid-year on financed rentals

-- Deductibles get bigger, meaning your “insured loss” is effectively self-insured until you cross that threshold
+- Deductibles get bigger, meaning your “insured loss” may be self-insured until you cross that threshold

 Amarillo isn’t the Gulf Coast, but we’re not low-risk either.
-Panhandle realities that influence pricing and underwriting:
+Meanwhile, Panhandle realities still influence pricing and underwriting in a big way.

 Wind and hail remain the headline risk